bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_var_1_1_out_exception.md

 This class is used when calling the raw C PPAPI when using the C++ `Var` as a possible NULL exception.

-This class will handle getting the address of the internal value out if it's non-NULL and fixing up the reference count.
+This class will handle getting the address of the internal value out if it’s non-NULL and fixing up the reference count.

-**Warning:** this will only work for things with exception semantics, i.e. that the value will not be changed if it's a non-undefined exception.
+**Warning:** this will only work for things with exception semantics, i.e. that the value will not be changed if it’s a non-undefined exception.
 Otherwise, this class will mess up the refcounting.

 This is a bit subtle: